ritvikj7/LambdaRays/README.md

 ---
 ## Proof of Concept

+### DISCLAIMER: The proof of concept no longer works as we have repurposed the project to now use offline rendering to images instead of real-time rendering to the ASCII terminal.

 Our proof-of-concept demonstrates very basic raycasting behaviour, which is one step below ray tracing.
 It simulates
 - Creating a camera https://github.students.cs.ubc.ca/xyzarman/CPSC312-Haskell-Project/blob/main/haskell/src/Lib.hs#L71